postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/first-grpc-request.md

 * **Bidirectional streaming** - The client and server can communicate with each other asynchronously over a persistent session.

 This example will create and execute a unary request.
-To learn about invoking the other method types, see [using gRPC requests](/docs/sending-requests/grpc/using-grpc-request/).
+To learn about invoking the other method types, see [Using the gRPC request interface](/docs/sending-requests/grpc/grpc-request-interface/).

 ## Creating and invoking a request